Skip to main content

 • The WCO (World Customs Organization)

-The WCO is the only international organization with jurisdiction over customs issues, to which more than 180 nations belong, which globally manage 98% of world trade.
+The WCO is the only international organisation with jurisdiction over customs matters, to which more than 180 nations belong, managing 98% of world trade globally.
 Spain has participated in 15 meetings of its governing bodies, preparatory committees and working groups.
-Likewise, Spain has participated in various activities related to international technical assistance.
+Spain has also participated in various activities related to international technical assistance.

-The Council of National Directors of Customs, a collegiate body in charge of its management and administration, meets once a year.
+The Council of National Customs Directors, a collegiate body responsible for its management and administration, meets once a year.

-• The CCLEC (Caribbean Customs Law Enforcement Council), in Spanish CCALA (Caribbean Customs Law Enforcement Council), was created in the early 1970s as an informal association of the customs administrations of the Caribbean, whose headquarters are located in Saint Lucia and in which 37 countries participate, in addition to Spain.
+• The CCLEC (Caribbean Customs Law Enforcement Council), in Spanish CCALA (Caribbean Council for the Application of Customs Laws), was created in the early 1970s as an informal association of Caribbean customs administrations, with headquarters in Saint Lucia and with the participation of 37 countries, in addition to Spain.

-The CCLEC was initially created as an informal framework for information exchange focused on the fight against illicit drug trafficking, but it evolved to also cover mutual assistance and cooperation in a broader sense, albeit on the basis of a Memorandum of understanding.
+The CCLEC was initially established as an informal framework for information exchange focused on combating drug trafficking, but has evolved to cover broader mutual assistance and cooperation, albeit on the basis of a Memorandum of Understanding.

 • Technical assistance.

-Among the assistance carried out in 2022, it is worth highlighting those carried out in collaboration with the Ibero-American Development Bank in support of the Tax Administration of Peru and in collaboration with the Institute of Fiscal Studies in support of that of Brazil.
+Among the assistance provided in 2022, it is worth highlighting those carried out in collaboration with the Ibero-American Development Bank in support of the Tax Administration of Peru and in collaboration with the Institute of Fiscal Studies in support of that of Brazil.

-In addition to those indicated in the previous point, it is worth highlighting the short-term assistance carried out in collaboration with the International Monetary Fund (IMF), with the World Bank (WB), with TAIEX, or with the Ibero-American Development Bank (IDB). in support of the Tax Administrations of Ecuador, Turkey, Brazil, Honduras, Colombia, Costa Rica, Dominican Republic, and Argentina.
-The topics discussed in these assistances have been, among others, the following:
+In addition to those indicated in the previous point, it is worth highlighting the short-term assistance provided in collaboration with the International Monetary Fund (IMF), the World Bank (WB), TAIEX, or the Ibero-American Development Bank (IDB) in support of the Tax Administrations of Ecuador, Turkey, Brazil, Honduras, Colombia, Costa Rica, the Dominican Republic, and Argentina.
+The topics discussed in these sessions have included, among others, the following:

 • Corporate governance and voluntary compliance agreements